Smyrna High School (Delaware): History

 The school graduated its first class in 1894.
 Until the mid-1990s Smyrna was considered a farm community with a small rural school.
 The school was built in 1970 to accommodate 2,500 students, but the total student body was about 800 in 1976 - having about 250 graduating seniors.
 The town has experienced a wave of economic expansion since then.
-As of 2017, the Smyrna School District had doubled in population, and as a result Smyrna High School had become Delaware's eighth largest high school, with a greatly expanded academic curriculum and facilities.

-Campus
+The school was accredited by the Middle States Association of Colleges and Schools in 1931.

 The school moved to its current campus on Duck Creek Parkway in 1970 with the opening of the new Smyrna High School, having moved from the former John Bassett Moore High School on South Street.
 The campus underwent a $61 million renovation in 2006.

-Accreditation

-The school was accredited by the Middle States Association of Colleges and Schools in 1931.

-Program

-The school has a program for students considering a career in education.
+As of 2017, the Smyrna School District had doubled in population, and as a result Smyrna High School had become Delaware's eighth largest high school, with a greatly expanded academic curriculum and facilities.
+In 2017, the school started a program for students considering a career in education.